-Pasir Panjang gets its name from the ‘long sandy beach’ in Malay, as it used to be a sandy beach that stretches from present day Labrador Nature Reserve to the junction of Clementi and West Coast roads.
+Pasir Panjang Park gets its name from the ‘long sandy beach’ in Malay, as this area used to be a sandy beach that stretched from present day Labrador Nature Reserve to the junction of Clementi and West Coast roads.

 Along Pasir Panjang Drive 1, next to Pasir Panjang Food Centre.

 How to get there: 3-min walk from Pasir Panjang MRT station

 Specific Do’s and Don’ts: Smoke-free park.
 No cycling across the canal crossing.